mukeenanyafiq/cms_sekolahku_api/README.md

 - .. and a list of available downloadable files

 # URL Path
 This module uses a specific URL path to obtain information from your school's website and then parsing it into something readable.
-You can use these URL paths (by continuing from the base url) instead if you want a cheapest way
+You can use these URL paths (by continuing from the base url) instead if you want the cheapest way

 - `[H]` means the data needs another header for the data that were sent to return "success" status